rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 document formats to facilitate the transfer of this information.

 Resource Model data sources can be local files on disk, or remotely accessible services.
-A *resource model provider* is an external service accessible via the HTTP GET method that returns data in one of the supported resource document formats.
+A *URL resource model source* is an external service accessible via the HTTP GET method that returns data in one of the supported resource document formats.